stephenkilby/Assessment_1_s3655839/README.md

 <p>To be successful in the role, requires experience in supply chain planning, particularly in Materials Management, with knowledge of master scheduling, capacity planning and supply chain management principles.
 Experience is also required in importation, including detailed knowledge of international freight documentation and knowledge of international trade.
 The nature of the work requires strong personal computing skills, with experience in Microsoft Office applications.
 As the role is a key liaison point with people from other key business functions, the ability to communicate, build rapport and work with others to achieve business priorities is an essential skill.</p>
 <p>Considering my knowledge, skills and experience, compared to those required for the position, I currently have most of the skills and attributes required for the role.
 I have worked in customer services at BlueScope, which required operations planning, sales operations, which included sales forecasting, and currently work in supply chain, where I develop customised service offers which are offered to the market.
 I also have strong personal computing skills, particularly in Microsoft Excel, developed through experience in sales forecasting.
 In an earlier sales forecast role, I was also involved in and developed sound knowledge of demand planning.
 To be able to competently carry out the supply planning role, I would need to gain more experience in supply chain planning and knowledge of master scheduling.
 However, my other roles have been complimentary to these, so development of these experience and knowledge is more progressive than developing from first principles.</p>
 <p>The plan to make myself a realistic candidate for than supply planning role largely has two parts.
 The first is to complete the degree I am currently studying, this will increase my knowledge of the theories, concepts and principles of supply chain management.
 The second is to seek opportunities to develop the supply planning experience and knowledge of master scheduling that I need, to be considered a suitable candidate for this role.
 Obtaining these skills and knowledge is possible within BlueScope.
 At BlueScope we have career development processes and discussions which provide the opportunity to discuss, with your manager, your career goals and to develop plans to gain the skills required for those roles.
 I would use this process to develop these skills, with a knowledge that my manager would be supportive.</p>
-Details of the Supply Planner position can be found at <a href="https://www.seek.com.au/job/40469943?searchrequesttoken=ecbe7b25-f5df-4ab4-b68d-6622d5fad2b8&type=standout">‘seek.com.au’</a> or via the <a href ="Supply Planner Job in Melbourne - SEEK.pdf">pdf file</a> provided.</p>
+<p>Details of the Supply Planner position can be found at <a href="https://www.seek.com.au/job/40469943?searchrequesttoken=ecbe7b25-f5df-4ab4-b68d-6622d5fad2b8&type=standout">‘seek.com.au’</a> or via the <a href ="Supply Planner Job in Melbourne - SEEK.pdf">pdf file</a> provided.</p>

 <h2>Personal Profile</h2>